rajndev/demo-weather-app/README.md

 For productivity purposes, the following Visual Studio extensions were used: Productivity Power Tools, CodeMaid, Github extension for Visual Studio 2019, Snippet Designer, and Web Essentials.

 These Android apps were used to facilitate effective time management: Microsoft To-Do app, Trello app, and the Pomodoro app.

-## Features

-The app displays the current weather information for a city of interest.
-It displays the date, weather condition, and temperature.

-The app uses the Accuweather API for weather data.

 [Click here](https://weatherapp.rajnarayanan.com) for a live demo.